Papooch/nestjs-cls/README.md

 }
 ```

+# How it works

+Continuation-local storage provides a common space for storing and retrieving data throughout the life of a function/callback call chain.
+In NestJS, this allows for sharing request data across the lifetime of a single request - without the need for request-scoped providers.
+It also makes it easy to track and log request ids throughout the whole application.

+To make CLS work, it is required to set up a cls context first.
+This is done by calling `cls.run()` (or `cls.enter()`) somewhere in the app.
+Once that is set up, anything that is called within the same callback chain has access to the same storage with `cls.set()` and `cls.get()`.

+Since in NestJS, HTTP middleware is the first thing to run when a request arrives, it is an ideal place to initialise the cls context.
+This package provides `ClsMidmidleware` that can be mounted to all (or selected) routes inside which the context is set up before the `next()`

+All you have to do is mount it to routes in which you want to use CLS, or pass `middleware: { mount: true }` to the `ClsModule.register` options which automatically mounts it to all routes.

+Once that is set up, the `ClsService` will have access to a common storage in all _Guards, Interceptors, Pipes, Controllers, Services and Exception Filters_ that are called within that route.

+> Note: Because we use middleware to hook the request callback chain, it follows that this package **can only be used with HTTP** (express, fastify) with the full functionality.
+You can still use it with other transports, but you wouldn't be able to use CLS in enhancers (_Guards, Interceptors, Pipes, Exception Filters_), since I haven't found a way to hook the incoming calls there (yet).

 ## Manually mounting the middleware

 Sometimes, you might want to only use CLS on certain routes.
 In that case, you can bind the ClsMiddleware manually in the module: